 In sum, how can you tell a great bat from an average one?

-Like autographs, there is an element and level of subjectivity not found in the card market but there are some general rules.
 From eye appeal to rarity to provenance, there is a plethora of contributing factors.
 Some bats sell for a premium because you can actually pinpoint the year they were used or, in some cases, the bat can be pinpointed to a specific game or event – like a bat used to hit a home run.
 The main focus of this article and one of the main factors in determining the quality of a particular bat is the strength of the player characteristics on a bat.
 Player characteristics are what can help place the bat in the hands of the player who used it; it's a virtual "fingerprint" that makes that bat unique.

 John Taube, one of the resident bat experts at PSA and Grey Flannel, discussed the importance and impact that player characteristics can have on the value of a bat.
 "Use characteristics are critical when it comes to evaluating bat quality," Taube explained.
 "Many years ago, I can recall analyzing a bat of Hall of Famer Frank Robinson with the numbers "35" and "20" on the knob in black marker.
 At first, I thought that the bat was used by Robinson and teammate Mike Cuellar.
 After more research, I found photos of Robinson holding his bats with both numbers on the knob.
 It turned out to be a unique characteristic of Robinson bats.
 The "35" represented the approximate weight of the bat and the "20" was, of course, his uniform number.
 In my mind, bats that exhibit this characteristic help place the bat directly into the hands of Robinson."